 Feeney gave away more than $3.7 billion to higher education institutions, including nearly $1 billion to his alma mater, Cornell University.
 He also donated $870m to human rights groups (including $62 million in grants to groups campaigning to end the death penalty in the US, and $76 million to grassroots campaigns supporting the passage of Obamacare.)
 Apparently, Feeney’s generosity is also what spurred Bill Gates and Warren Buffet to establish the Giving Pledge, under which the world’s richest people commit to giving away at least half their wealth to charity.

-At the Optimist Daily, we don’t get overexcited when billionaires decide to make a donation.
-But it is definitely worth talking about when a billionaire recognizes the power of their own wealth and decides to give it all away for the greater good.
+At the Optimist Daily, we don’t get overexcited when billionaires decide to donate.
+But it is worth talking about when a billionaire recognizes the power of their wealth and decides to give it all away for the greater good.